polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 Day 27 - Sprint 2:
 Yesterday: Posted #GratefulFriday.
 Post my gratitude in the #general_discussion channel on #GratefulFriday.
 Thank you for scholars and this community brings many sincere, gentle, warm regards to me 🌹.
 Listened to the SUSE and Rancher community article Octopod Episode 2 -- Open Source: It's Everywhere with Chris Aniszczyk.
 Today: Writing motivation in the channel #motivation.
 Watching study Jam recording lesson 1, 3, 4, 5 sessions provide by @Udayon.Sen.
 Participating in the Full Foundations Course Revision Webinar series this weekend from Friday to Sunday.
-Have a good sleep continue to exploring Exploring the SUSE and Rancher community articles, the Academy class ACCELERATE DEV WORKFLOWS lesson 1 challenge on Windows.
+Have a good sleep continue to exploring Exploring the SUSE and Rancher community articles, the Academy class ACCELERATE DEV WORKFLOWS lesson 1 challenges on Windows.
 Have a great feast.
 blocker: None
 ![][image16]

+Day 28 - Sprint 2:
+Yesterday: Wrote motivation in the channel #motivation.
+Watched study Jam recording lesson 1, 3, 4, 5 sessions provide by @Udayon.Sen.
+Had a good sleep, explored the SUSE and Rancher community articles, the Academy class ACCELERATE DEV WORKFLOWS lesson 1 challenges on Windows, and start CLASS Rancher Operator: Level 1.
+Had a great feast and had a good sleep 😴.
+Today: Exploring the SUSE and Rancher community articles, the Academy class ACCELERATE DEV WORKFLOWS lesson 1 challenges on Windows and CLASS Rancher Operator: Level 1.
+Slowly drinking bulletproof coffee, Oliver oil, slowly eating nutrtional food like nuts and mozzarella.
+Will go out for a very slowly run 👟  around trees and having a good sleep 😴.
+blocker: None